JosephCottam/somewhatuseful/_posts/2025-10-01-Neo4J-Export-And-Load.md

 **Cons:**
 - The processing before input can be extensive.
 I have not included my script here because it is tailored to my specific dataset.
+- There are issues around list-typed and empty-valued fields.
+It can take some non-trivial work to get an identical import after export+pre-processing.

 **Conclusion:** The post-processing has not been hard.
 This is a flexible option if you are comfortable making it.